 Since the days of Versailles, a gilded mirror has been a sign of classic design and style.
 To update this piece, go for a circular shape.
 Round mirrors have been trending in modern interior design lately, so this gold-framed version brings together the best of old and new world appeal.Continue to 5 of 8 below.

 05 of 08

 If there was one single online store that epitomized the idea of "modern traditional," Serena & Lily would be it.
 A perfect example is their Downing dining table, a white lacquered circular table inspired by a vintage piece from the 1960s.
 We love how they've paired it with wicker bistro chairs, and a similar look in your home will feel far from stuffy.

 Toile Patterned Wallpaper

 What sounds more stuffy and traditional than toile wallpaper?
 Nothing, probably.
 But whimsical stationary powerhouse Rifle Paper Co has turned toile upside down with their playful metallic and black cityscape toile wallpaper.
-We love how bold this pattern is, and could see it being the perfect quirky touch in a traditionally designed home—as a statement wall or all-over in a powder room.Continue to 9 of 10 below.
+We love how bold this pattern is, and could see it being the perfect quirky touch in a traditionally designed home—as a statement wall or all-over in a powder room.

-Okay, okay, we'll admit that just about any bedroom setup can benefit from a set of crisp white sheets, but they do have a certain ability to conjure up images of fancy hotel rooms and perfectly folded hospital corners.
+Okay, okay, we'll admit that just about any bedroom setup can benefit from a set of crisp white sheets, but they do have a particular ability to conjure up images of fancy hotel rooms and perfectly folded hospital corners.
 You can't go wrong with white bed linens, and we happen to think the best (and most Instagram-friendly) sheets come from California cool brand, Parachute Home.